 In accordance with Neb.
 Rev. Stat. § 79-916 (Cum.
 Supp.
 2022), a separate Service Annuity Fund (Fund) was established for such payments, and an actuarially computed amount was transferred to the Fund from other School Plan assets.
 The State may transfer additional amounts to the Fund as may be necessary to pay the normal cost and amortize any unfunded actuarial accrued liability.
 This Fund is to be used only to reimburse Omaha for its retirees' service annuity payments and related administrative expenses.
-The assets of the fund, \$12,930,892, consisting almost entirely of investments, are included in the Statements of Fiduciary Net Position at June 30, 2022.
-The service annuity payments of \$1,294,582 to OPS are shown as Other Deductions in the Statements of Changes in Fiduciary Net Position.
+The assets of the fund, \$12,279,579, consisting almost entirely of investments, are included in the Statement of Fiduciary Net Position at June 30, 2023.
+The service annuity payments of \$2,154,451 to OPS are shown as Other Deductions in the Statement of Changes in Fiduciary Net Position.

-7. Contingencies
+7. Contingencies and Commitments

 Risk Management.
 NPERS is exposed to various risks of loss related to torts, theft of, damage to, or destruction of assets, errors or omissions, injuries to employees, and natural disasters.
 NPERS, as part of the primary government for the State, participates in the State's risk management program.
 The Nebraska Department of Administrative Services is responsible for maintaining the insurance and self-insurance programs for the State.
 The State generally self-insures for general liability, employee health care, employee indemnification, and workers' compensation.
-The State has chosen to purchase insurance for:
+The State has chosen to purchase insurance for the following: